Caroline Dubois Profile

 Dubois, sister of heavyweight Daniel Dubois, is tipped to become boxing’s newest superstar.

-The 20-year-old is a British amateur boxer who is representing Team GB at the 2020 Olympics.
+The 20-year-old is a British amateur boxer who represented Team GB at the 2020 Olympics.

 Aged eight, Dubois pretended to be a boy to get her chance at the Repton Amateur Boxing club and even took on the name 'Colin' so she could fit in.